RoboMIND 2.0: A Multimodal, Bimanual Mobile Manipulation Dataset for Generalizable Embodied Intelligence: Discussion and Future Work

 \section{Discussion and Future Work}

-In this work, we introduce \ours, a large-scale, multi-embodiment dataset specifically designed for bimanual robotic manipulation, featuring not only rich visual observations but also synchronized tactile feedback from high-resolution sensors. \ours includes demonstrations across six distinct dual-arm platforms—ranging from fixed-base to mobile humanoids—comprising {\ntrajs} trajectories over {\ntasks} tasks, involving {\nobjs} objects and {\nskills} unique skills.
-All data are collected through an intelligent platform with rigorous quality assurance, including multi-view RGB-D recording, force-torque and tactile sensing, and explicit labeling of both successful executions and failure cases.
-By providing multimodal signals beyond vision alone, \ours enables research into perception-action loops that leverage touch for robust grasping, fine manipulation, and error recovery—capabilities essential for real-world deployment.
+In this work, we introduce \ours, a large-scale, multi-embodiment dataset specifically designed for bimanual robotic manipulation, featuring not only rich visual observations but also synchronized tactile feedback from high-resolution sensors. \ours includes demonstrations across six distinct dual-arm platforms ranging from fixed-base to mobile humanoids, comprising {\ntrajs} trajectories over {\ntasks} tasks, involving {\nobjs} objects and {\nskills} unique skills.
+All data are collected through an intelligent platform with rigorous quality assurance.
+By providing multimodal signals beyond vision alone, \ours enables research into perception-action loops that leverage touch for robust grasping, fine manipulation, and error recovery, which are essential for real-world deployment.

 To rigorously evaluate the capabilities and limitations of modern robotic learning approaches, we position \ours as a comprehensive benchmark that supports both single-task imitation learning and multi-task VLA models.
 Notably, \ours contains a substantial volume of mobile manipulation data—collected across diverse real-world environments—enabling systematic evaluation in both mobile and stationary (fixed-base) settings, thereby offering a more holistic assessment of model generalization and robustness across heterogeneous robotic embodiments.